-Get in touch with our team and we will be able to help determine whether or not it’s likely underpinning or restumping that you need.
+Get in touch with Geelong west leading team and we will be able to help determine whether or not it’s likely underpinning or to get restumped.
 Our technicians will conduct an assessment of your house; from its walls to its foundation.
 Their findings will determine which solution is best for your house for the long-term, all while helping you save on the restumping cost.

 How do I tell if my house has been built on a suspended floor?

 One of the best things to look for is whether or not there are plinth boards surrounding your house.
 If you can see that there is crawl space below your floors, then your house is built on suspended floors.
 Ducted floor heating and ducted vacuum systems are all signs that your house is built on stumps.
 Looking from the outside of your house, you may notice that your floors are raised off the ground, indicating that your property is built on stumps.